-Schools are expected to notify ADL when any incident of bias, bullying, discrimination or harassment occurs (p.
-43) so that together we can promptly address these cases.
-ADL reserves the right to revoke the No Place for Hate status of any school that fails to adequately address incidents of bias and bullying that may arise.
+When any incident of bias, bullying, discrimination or harassment occurs (p.
+42), schools are welcomed to reach out to ADL for additional support in addressing them.
+ADL reserves the right to revoke the No Place for Hate status of any school that fails to address incidents of bias and bullying that may arise.

-Schools are expected to keep ADL regularly apprised of their progress throughout the year, so their work can be recognized on ADL's social media channels.
+Schools should keep ADL regularly informed of their progress throughout the year, so their work can be recognized on ADL's social media channels!